Master of Social Work

 Through the development of core competencies in clinical practice, our graduates are prepared to think critically and diagnostically, to develop and implement clinical interventions, to evaluate relevant client outcomes, and to integrate macro social work perspectives in clinical work.
 Graduates are also prepared to deal with problems including mental illness, developmental disabilities, poverty, discrimination and oppression.
 All of our graduates are academically on-track toward clinical licensure, maximizing future career opportunities.

-So whether you're focused on a specific type of clinical practice or want to explore the many different career options available to clinical social workers, the St. Kate's - St. Thomas MSW faculty has the expertise and commitment to student development to prepare you for success.
+So whether you're focused on a specific type of clinical practice or want to explore the many different career options available to clinical social workers, our MSW faculty represent the diversity of the profession and have the expertise and commitment to student development to prepare you for success.

 News from the School of Social Work